Wednesday, December 02, 2015

 If we charge fees to industries that release pollution or take natural resources, and if we set the fees just high enough to cause industries to cut down on environmental impacts--to the point that most people think those impacts are being held to acceptable limits--, we will have accounted for economic externalities AND we will have produced an economic measure of the value of natural resources to the economy and society.
 We will have fixed the serious defect that causes the economy to disregard the costs of destabilized climate, damage to the environment and depletion of scarce natural resources.

-The proceeds of fees should be shared equally to all the world's people.
+The proceeds from fees should be shared equally to all the world's people.
 We might decide to reduce or eliminate conventional taxes and require each person to put some portion of this money toward support of public programs of their choosing.
 Programs and services that many people endorse as good examples of ways to benefit society could qualify to receive funds.
 (A random poll could show what fraction of the natural wealth stipend should be available for citizens' personal use and what fraction should go to support community needs, in the view of most people.)

 A fee amount that is set high enough so that people are discouraged from causing harmful impacts on the environment...discouraged strongly enough to bring the overall extent of environmental impacts of various kinds into line with what most people think is acceptable...would be the amount appropriate for a democratic society.